formkit/docs-content/inputs/dropdown.md

   {
     'section-key': 'selectIcon',
     description: 'An element for outputting an icon in the selector element when the dropdown is closed.'
   },
   {
+    'section-key': 'selectedIcon',
+    description: 'An element for outputting an icon next to the selected option when inside the listbox.'
+  },
+  {
     'section-key': 'loadMore',